shidel/FDI/README.md

         FBAK        = Backup path for previous OS version, when the zip archive backup method is selected in advanced mode.

+        FVERB       = When is 'y', more status messages appear.

 ### Options configured by FDASK???.BAT files.

         OVOL        If drive is formatted, set its labal to this text